 What is Curly Top Virus?

-Curly top virus (CTV) doesn’t just afflict bean plants but tomatoes, peppers, sugar beets, melons and other crops.
-This virus has a hug host range and causes disease in over 300 species in 44 plant families.
+Curly top virus (CTV) doesn’t just afflict bean plants but tomatoes, peppers, sugar beets, melons, and other crops.
+This virus has a huge host range and causes disease in over 300 species in 44 plant families.
 Some plants may become infected while others in close proximity show no symptoms and are virus free.

 Curly top virus of bean plants is caused by beet leafhoppers (Circulifer tenellus).
-These insects are small, about 1/10 of an inch in length, wedge shaped and winged.
+These insects are small, about 1/10 of an inch (2.5 mm.) in length, wedge shaped, and winged.
 They infect perennial and annual weeds like Russian thistle and mustard, which then overwinters amongst the weeds.
-Because a severe infection can decimate a bean harvest, it is important to learn about curly top virus control.
+Since a severe infection can decimate a bean harvest, it is important to learn about curly top virus control.

 Curly Top Virus Control